+Sexual and reproductive health is directly tied to the health and well-being of children, youth, and adults.
 We believe all Coloradans – no matter who they are or where they live – should have access to culturally responsive, medically accurate, evidence-based, safe and comprehensive information and services that support their sexual and reproductive health.

-- Contraceptive Access Core Supports: Enhance clinical reproductive health services through in-person, hands-on training programs designed to build confidence and skills for providing long-acting reversible contraceptives and reproductive and sexual health counseling, with a focus on rural settings and adolescent populations.
+- Contraceptive Access Core Supports: Enhanced clinical reproductive health services through in-person, hands-on training programs designed to build confidence and skills for providing long-acting reversible contraceptives and reproductive and sexual health counseling, with a focus on rural settings and adolescent populations.

-- Sexual Health Education in Schools and Communities: Support access to comprehensive, medically accurate and culturally responsive sexual health education in schools and youth-serving community-based organizations.
+- Sexual Health Education in Schools and Communities: Supported access to comprehensive, medically accurate and culturally responsive sexual health education in schools and youth-serving community-based organizations.
 This strategy includes tools and resources to provide sexual health education curriculum or technology solutions in schools and communities.

 - Reproductive Health Network: Providers, advocates, funders and state government partners worked toward solutions at state and local levels, supporting efforts to ensure excellence in clinical care, movement toward reproductive health equity and connections between other reproductive health coalitions in the state.